walsung/tf-splunk-az/README.md

 3. Azure CLI can be run on local or on cloud shell
 4. Highly recommended to set multi-factor authencation to Azure and Terraform accounts

 ## How to run Terraform template
 1. Install the latest version of Terraform binary. https://www.terraform.io/downloads.html.
 By the time this article was written, I was using Terraform version 0.13.4
 2. Azurerm version is , more Azure provider commands can be found from https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs
 3. Log in Terraform Cloud, create a new Workspace
 4. Make a name for your new Workspace, choose the second option “CLI-driven workflow”
 5. Main.tf is using Terraform remote backend to managing subscription-id and tenant-id to connect to Azure cloud, therefore you will need to modify the first stanza in main.tf to login Azure.
-Open main.rf, edit the backend stanza to suit your Terraform Cloud’s organization name and workspace name
+Open main.rf, edit the backend stanza to suit your Terraform Cloud’s organization name and workspace name.
+Below is an example:

 ```
 terraform {